France and Bulgaria

 Cultural, scientific and technical cooperation

-The Institut français in Bulgaria has a satellite in Varna and can rely on a network of eight Alliance Française branches.
 Cultural cooperation is a sector in which France has a positive image.
 Several events are now part of the Bulgarian cultural landscape including Museum Night, European Heritage Days and the Francofolies Festival in Blagoevgrad.
-The Bulgarian Ministry of Culture has close relations with the Louvre Museum and they are developing cooperation projects and fund exchanges particularly focused on the work on the Black Sea.
+The Bulgarian Ministry of Culture has close relations with the Louvre Museum and they are developing cooperation projects and collection exchanges.
+In 2022, two archaeological missions were supported by the French Ministry for Europe and Foreign Affairs: a mission on Apollonia Pontica and a paleolithic mission.
+The Institut Français in Bulgaria (http://institutfrancais.bg/fr/) has a satellite in Varna and can rely on a network of 8 Alliance Française branches.

-Bulgaria has been a member of the International Organisation of La Francophonie since 1993.
-French remains the fourth most learned language despite a fall in learner numbers.
+Bulgaria has been a member of the International Organisation of La Francophonie (IOF) since 1993.
+French remains the 4th most learned language despite a fall in learner numbers.
 Bulgaria has 32 French-Bulgarian bilingual sections, six of which have the FrancEducation label, as well as the Lycée Français Victor Hugo in Sofia and the Varna French International School.
 In higher education, there are several French-language courses (management, engineering, political science) and 10 universities are members of the Agence Universitaire de la Francophonie.
-France welcomes nearly 1,200 Bulgarian students (sixth most popular host country for Bulgarian students).

-France is Bulgaria’s biggest European scientific partner.
+France is Bulgaria’s leading European scientific partner.
 The Hubert Curien French-Bulgarian partnership “RILA” finances about 10 French joint research projects every year.
-The Bulgarian Academy of Sciences renewed its framework agreement with the CNRS in March 2018.
+In 2022, several cooperation projects were envisaged, in the fields of geothermal energy, medical robotics and blockchains.